 Silence has been valued since humans started traveling, of course.
 But the debate about cellphone chatter on planes has touched a nerve, and if the law passes, it could even do something unprecedented: establish that air travelers have a right to a little peace and quiet on their journey.

-The tracks for this privilege were laid by Amtrak 14 years ago, when it introduced its first “Quiet Car” at the request of its frequent passengers.
-Conversations in these cars must be held in subdued tones and should be limited, according to the national rail carrier.
+Amtrak laid the tracks for this privilege 14 years ago when its frequent passengers requested the introduction of its first “Quiet Car.”
+The national rail carrier mandates that conversations in these cars must be held in subdued tones and limited.
 If you want to engage in an “extended” conversation, you have to take it to another car.
-No phone calls are permitted on Quiet Cars, and all electronic devices, including smartphones, must be muted.
+Quiet Cars do not permit phone calls, and passengers must mute all electronic devices, including smartphones.